frijve99/Social-Media/README.md

 # FAI - Social Media Platform

 FAI is a social media platform developed using Python with the Django framework.
 It utilizes HTML, CSS, JavaScript, Bootstrap, AJAX, and MySQL for a seamless and interactive user experience.
-This project empowers users to register, create connections, and share content within a vibrant online community.
+This project empowers users to register, create connections, and share content within a vibrant online community.It is a social media platform designed to connect users with each other in a dynamic and interactive online environment.
+This project provides a range of features that allow users to create profiles, share content, connect with friends, and engage in meaningful interactions.

 ## Features